gwen-interpreter/gwen/doc/FAQ.md

 REPL (Read-Eval-Print-Loop) mode leaves the interpreter session open after a given feature (or features) are executed, allowing you to enter additional steps to execute and inspect the currently bound data in memory interactively at the gwen prompt.
-You should use this mode when you want to verify the execution of your features as you write them or to when you want to diagnose why a feature is failing.
+You should use this mode when you want to verify the execution of your features as you write them or when you want to diagnose why a feature is failing.
 Gwen runs in this mode by default (in the absence of the `-b` or `--batch` switch).